-The top of the deer fencing must be left visually undefined.
-As noted earlier, the deer have trouble seeing our polypropylene or metal deer fences.
+The top of the deer fence should be left visually undefined.
+As noted earlier, the deer have trouble seeing our polypropylene or metal fencing.
 They especially have trouble telling how tall these fences are, and so they don't know how high they need to jump.
-If you put something on the top of the deer fencing that defines it-like, say, a two-by-four board, then that will lead the deer to think (correctly) that the fence ends there and will present them with an open invitation to jump.
+If you put something on the top of the deer fencing that defines it--like, say, a two-by-four board, then that will lead the deer to think (correctly) that the fence ends there and will present them with an invitation to jump.
 Since you don't want to send this invitation, you should avoid putting anything along the fence top that defines the fence's upper boundary.
-However, you do want to provide support along the top of the fence-something that is done with monofilament line or tie wire.
+However, you do want to provide support along the top of the fence--something that can be done with nylon monofilament line or pvc-coated steel tie wire.

 Video: Installing Support Cables for Deer Fencing

 Thick nylon monofilament lines (8 or 11-12 gauge) and pvc-coated black 13.5 gauge steel tie wire are used to improve the deer fence's appearance and to strengthen it against falling tree limbs, charging deer, or deer that persistently butt against the fence.

 Tie wire requires less gear to install than nylon monofilament (no special terminators or tighteners are needed).
 Also, since it need not be placed under tension, it minimizes the need for earth anchors and also puts less of a pull upon posts along a curve, and so limits the tendency of such posts to tilt toward the curve's inner side (see diagram below)